-One of the biggest stories in sports yesterday was the 1-on-1 ESPN interview with Kobe Bryant where he claimed to be the best 1-on-1 player ever and talked about specific battles with specific players such as Tracy McGrady.
+One of the biggest stories in sports yesterday was the 1-on-1 ESPN interview with Kobe Bryant, where he claimed to be the best 1-on-1 player ever and talked about specific battles with specific players, like Tracy McGrady.

 “I played T-Mac.
 I cooked him.
 Roasted him.
 Wasn’t even close.
 Ask him, he’ll tell you.
 When I was about 20, we were in Germany doing some promotional stuff for that other sneaker company and we played basketball every day.
 We were in the gym all the time.
 We played three games of one-on-one to 11.
 I won all three games.
 One game I won 11-2.
 After the third game he said he had back spasms and couldn’t play anymore.”

 When asked on Twitter to verify this story, T-Mac responded with a LOL and called out Kobe for lying.

 @mheatfan631 LOL Hell no!
 That’s far from the truth.
 No one in the NBA is playing 1 on 1.
 Me and KB never went to Germany together either..